dustyf/acf-widget-area/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add-on to Advanced custom fields giving you a field to display Widget Areas.
+Add-on to Advanced Custom Fields giving you a field to display Widget Areas.

 == Description ==

 Easily add and change Widget Areas on any page template using Advanced Custom Fields and the Advanced Custom Fields: Widget Area Field plugin.
 This plugin will add a field with a drop-down selection of all registered Widget Areas in your WordPress installation.
 You can select which widget area you would like to display in your template files when using ACF's get_field and the_field functions.

+As of version 1.0, support for ACF v5 is included.

 = This Plugin Requires Advanced Custom Fields Version 4 or Higher =